-While many of us love our homes, there will eventually be a time when we will want to sell them and move on.
+While many of us love our homes, there will eventually be a time when we will want to rent them or sell them and move on.
 In fact, in the USA alone, there are over 5 million homes sold every year.
-Many future home sellers will fix up their homes before listing and selling them.
-This will help to get a better price.
-Whether you’re moving into a smaller apartment in a new city like Minneapolis, or just moving down the block, getting the best price for your home is very important.
+Many future home sellers will fix up their homes before listing and selling them in order to increase the property’s value.
+Whether you’re moving into a smaller apartment in a new city, or just moving down the block, getting the best price for your home is very important.

 However, fixing up your home before a sale can often come with a significant price tag.
 Sometimes, sellers just want to sell the home without making repairs and just sell the home “as is”.
 Unfortunately, many buyers think that homes being sold “as is” are riddled with issues or that the buyer has something to hide.

 This, however, is not the case most of the time.
-Oftentime sellers who sell as is just want a quick transaction and don’t want to prolong the home sales process.
+Oftentimes sellers who sell as-is just want a quick transaction and don’t want to prolong the home sales process.
 Or, they simply don’t want to put anything more into the house and would rather sell it for less.

 Don’t Hide Anything From Buyers

-The first tip to always abide by is to ensure you do not hide anything from buyers.
-Many buyers are already skeptical about homes being sold as is.
+A huge home selling mistake you can make is being dishonest with buyers.
+Many buyers are already skeptical about homes being sold as-is.
 Because of this, you need to do everything you can to calm these thoughts.
-Tell them everything that is wrong with the home, what might need work and more.
+Tell them everything that is wrong with the home, what might need work, and more.
 This goes for both in-person conversations and also in the real estate listing itself.

-You don’t want any surprises during the process, so be honest from the get go.
-Not only is being honest a good thing to do and can help you sell quicker, it will also avoid potential legal trouble down the road.
+You don’t want any surprises during the process, so be honest from the get-go.
+Not only is being honest a good thing to do and can help you sell quicker, but it will also avoid potential legal trouble down the road.
 If you withhold or hide certain information about the home, you could face litigation if the buyer discovers something you withheld.

 Be Willing to Answer Any Questions and be Flexible

-In addition to telling potential buyers everything about the home, be willing to answer questions potential buyers might have.
-They will likely be curious about a lot of things, so you need to have the answers for them.
-They might be curious why you’re selling as is, what parts of the home need work and more.
-While you should provide a lot of this information, always be prepared for additional questions you didn’t plan ahead for.
+In addition to telling potential buyers everything about the home, be willing to answer questions your potential buyers might have.
+Make sure to guide first-time homebuyers as they will likely be more curious about a lot of things, so you need to have the answers for them.
+They might be interested in why you’re selling as is, what parts of the home need work, etc. While you should provide a lot of this information, always be prepared for additional questions you didn’t plan ahead for.

 Also, you need to be sure to be flexible throughout this process.
 Haggling and negotiating will almost certainly take place with an “as is” home, so be willing to move on your price.
-Remember, the goal of selling as is is often to save time and sell quickly.
+Remember, the goal of selling as-is is often to save time and sell quickly especially in the warmer months where it is said to be the best time of the year to sell a house.
 In order to do that, you will need to be flexible on things like price.